Travel guide

 Country comparison

-Each Caucasus country has its own network and atmosphere.
-This table helps you get a quick idea before organizing your data.
+Each country in the Caucasus has its own network, its own alphabet, and its own atmosphere.
+This table will help you get a quick idea before organizing your data and route order.

-Georgia Tbilisi Cities and coast (Batumi) eSIM for Georgia
+Georgia Tbilisi Cities and coast (Batumi) Armenia and Azerbaijan

-Armenia Yerevan Capital and nearby monasteries eSIM for Armenia
+Armenia Yerevan Capital and nearby monasteries Only Georgia

-For a typical exploratory trip (maps all day, photos to the cloud, WhatsApp, looking for restaurants and transport), estimate around 1-1.5 GB per day per country you visit.
+For a typical exploration trip—maps all day, photos to the cloud, WhatsApp, looking for restaurants and transportation—estimate around 1-1.5 GB per day per country you visit.
 A two-week trip divided between Georgia and Armenia is well covered with plans of 8-12 GB per country, depending on how many days you spend in each.

-Since you'll use GPS a lot on mountain roads, map consumption will be significant; on the other hand, Wi-Fi in hostels and cafes in Tbilisi and Yerevan (which are very good and very cheap, by the way) will lighten the load of photo uploads.
-A practical tip: if you book excursions with a driver through the Greater Caucasus or Lake Sevan, having your own data allows you to follow the route and look for stops on your own without depending on the guide.
+Since you'll be using GPS extensively on mountain roads, map consumption weighs more heavily than on a city trip.
+On the other hand, Wi-Fi in hostels and cafes in Tbilisi and Yerevan—which are very good and very affordable, by the way—will ease the burden of uploading heavy photos and videos.
+There's a subtle detail that consumes more than it seems: the three countries use different alphabets (Georgian, Armenian, and the Latin alphabet in Azerbaijan), so a real-time camera translator will get you out of more trouble here than in most destinations, and that uses data if you don't download the offline package for your translation app before you leave.
+One more practical note: if you book excursions with a driver through the Greater Caucasus or Lake Sevan, having your own data allows you to follow the route on the map and look for stops on your own without depending on the guide.

-To better calculate your gigabytes according to the days you spend in each country, consult the guide on how much data I need for travel.
-Adjusting the plan to your actual itinerary is the best way to avoid overpaying or running out of data halfway through your trip.
+To better calculate your GBs according to the days you spend in each country, and for specific tricks on how to extend your plan without running out of data halfway through your trip, check out the guide on how to save data with an eSIM on a trip.
+Adjusting the plan to your actual itinerary is the best way to avoid overpaying or having to buy an extra plan halfway through your journey.

 How to activate it before flying